GetOcean/ocean-public-docs/_includes/setup/ssh.md

-At this point, you should be able to connect to your Ocean with the `ssh` program.
+If you've setup Wifi on you Ocean, you should be able to connect to your Ocean with the `ssh` program.

 In another terminal window, type the following (replace the IP address with the IP address you were given by the Ocean WiFi setup program):

     ssh root@10.0.30.64